annie1289/WhatDoIConsume-/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Find and use external api
+- Create clickable buttons for user to add a book, movie, tv show, etc.
-- Render data on page
+- Create ability for user to review each of these individually and for this data to render to a second page
-- Allow user to choose favorites
+- Allow user to navigate between pages

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

-- Add second API
+-Create a to-read/watch list
-- Use local storage to save user favorites
+-Add images from APIs of the books/movies that will display -Use animations somehow?

 ## Project Schedule